mishraatul549/EntryManagement/README.md

 	4. Admin panel - http://127.0.0.1:8000/admin

 Logic Used:
-1. The mainpage consist of button "checkIn" and "checkout"  which upon click leads to checkin and checkout page respectively.
+A. The mainpage consist of button "checkIn" and "checkout"  which upon click leads to checkin and checkout page respectively.

 CheckIn Logic :